 The changes in 2012 in relation to who was chosen as the governments preferred partner has seen some teething problems come and we anticipate that these problems will not be fully ironed out.

 From our perspective, the new contracts awarded (via new third party partners) has seen the dissolution of one company and then redeployment of the same key players within the new framework.

 If anything, we are still dealing with the same people on a day to day basis as we had done in the past.

 From afar, we have seen the transition in Yorkshire hasn’t been the best and the problems there have been exacerbated due to a lack of responsibility and ambivalence from certain groups that were responsible for the transition (-- Edit: September 2019 has seen drastic changes with the new contract partner --).
 The Yorkshire and Humberside region accommodates one of the largest regions for dispersal so it is important for the welfare of asylum seekers and refugees that all parties work closely to bring the problems to a halt.

-Government backed investments - it's for the long term
+Local council supported schemes - it's for the long term

 If you are ready to accept that the properties may not be in the prime areas of key towns and cities or will double in capital gains in the next 5 years, then you're starting with the right mindset.